shahmhussain/shopping-cart/README.md

 # End to end Testing
-- Cypress, added a basic cypress test just to showcase my skills
+- Cypress, added a basic cypress test just to showcase my knowledge of Cypress
 - Used data-testid to make sure e2e tests were not brittle

 ## Running e2e tests